-As a district with an estimated unduplicated student count of 74.68%, WCCUSD will, by necessity, offer a variety of school-wide and district-wide programs and supports designed to accelerate student learning increases.
+As a district with an estimated unduplicated student count 74.68%, WCCUSD will, by necessity, offer a variety of school-wide and district-wide programs and supports designed to accelerate student learning increases.
 Programs and services offered school wide are predominantly targeted to sites that have an unduplicated student count of 70% or higher.
-Making an impact on the learning environment and the climate of the school as a whole will have the most positive impact on students who are English learners, low income, re-designated fluent English proficient students, and foster youth.
+Making an impact on the learning environment and the climate of the school as a whole will have a disproportionately positive impact on the targeted groups of students, specifically EL, low income, re-designated fluent English proficient, and foster youth.